shortstheory/one-in-7-billion/content/thinkpad13.md

 Since I was saving a fair bit of money by not buying the T460s, I maxed out the CPU with the i5-6300U though I don't ever see myself using vPro.

-Since the ThinkPad 13 Gen. 2 and Gen. 1 share the same build, most of the parts of this review regarding build quality apply for the Gen. 2 as well.
-The Gen. 2 does have a bump in some features - such as supporting NVMe SSDs.
+The ThinkPad 13 Gen. 2 and Gen. 1 share the same build, so most of the parts of this review regarding build quality apply for the Gen. 2 as well.

 ## Build Quality

 *Pretty* decent.
 At 1.4kg it's not the smallest or lightest 13.3" laptop available, but it's small enough to not matter.
 Given the number of I/O ports onboard, it's a very acceptable compromise.

-It isn't made from the fancy composites of the X1 Carbon or the magnesium alloy of the T/X/P series ThinkPads.
-Yet the plastic frame of the laptop is really good quality and can easily stand on its own.
+You can immediately tell it isn't made from the fancy composites of the X1 Carbon or the magnesium alloy of the T/X/P series ThinkPads.
+Yet the plastic frame of the laptop is good quality and can easily stand out on its own.
 Compared to other ThinkPads I've tried, it feels considerably better built than the E470 and the X1 Yoga and is on par, if not better than the T440p.
 The P50 is more solid, though it must be kept in mind that the P50 is a much thicker laptop than the 13.
 The 13's build quality is on another level compared to the Lenovo IdeaPad G580 I had been using before this.
 Even after a year of heavy use, creaking on twisting the frame is non-existent and nothing feels like it's on the verge of falling apart like it did with the IdeaPad.

 The hinges are nice and tight and the lid gives a satisfying thump on closing.
 Speaking of which, the aluminium lid is solid and protects the display nicely.
 However, it does give the laptop a heterogeneous look and feel with the rest of the frame being made of plastic.